How the Bible and the Book of Mormon Work Together

 The Bible is the word of God

 Members of The Church of Jesus Christ of Latter-day Saints, like many people around the world, find comfort and inspiration in the Bible.
-We believe it to be the sacred word of God and a holy record of Christ’s ministry on earth.
+We believe it to be the sacred word of God and a holy record of Jesus’s ministry on earth.
 We cherish its teachings.

 In the Bible, the Apostle Paul taught, “In the mouth of two or three witnesses shall every word be established” (2 Corinthians 13:1).
 When God teaches an important principle, He sends another source to confirm it.
 The Book of Mormon is a second witness to the Bible’s teachings.

-The Bible and Book of Mormon: another ancient record
+The Book of Mormon: Another witness

 Just like God spoke to Moses and Noah in the Bible, He also spake to people in the Americas.
 These men wrote down God’s word.
 Their writings were eventually gathered into one book, the Book of Mormon: Another Testament of Jesus Christ.
 The Book of Mormon is evidence that God loves all His children in all parts of the world.